SFSF99/WebFileChecker-Magento-2.x/README.md

 -check if you have enough time from your provider to run this program, normally it runs in 1-2 minutes but if your server is slow it can take up to 10 minutes

--create the directory var/wfc by yourself
+- create the directory var/wfc by yourself

--protect the directory /var/wfc with a user/password
+- protect the directory /var/wfc with a user/password

--download .zip file and unpack
+- download .zip file and unpack

--copy contents to your Magento root directory (where you see directory /app)
+- copy contents to your Magento root directory (where you see directory /app)

--clear cache (and mostly logoff and login admin again) and reindex
+- clear cache (and mostly logoff and login admin again) and reindex

 Extension support: